Shooting a Bit of Magic at Burnaby Village Museum

 pbirnie@vancouversun.com

-North Delta Hogwart’s Album
+• North Delta Hogwart’s Traveling School of Magic Photo Album

 Sorry no moving images, on order by the Ministry of Magic.
 You know being as muggles are involved here and all.

-Wet Games to Beat the Summer Heat: Protective Padding
+• Games to Beat the Summer Heat: Protective Padding

-Sufficed to say I thinks it’s been a little hotter then we’re use to in BC this summer.
-Rather then let our tempers boil over, I’ve got a few activities to help your kids cool down over the next couple of weeks.
-I’ve set them up like mini-Olympic Games competitions to add a bit of friendly sport in there.
+Sufficed to say it’s been a little hotter than we’re used to in BC this summer.
+Rather than let our tempers boil over, we’ve got a few games to beat the summer heat and cool down over the next couple of weeks from Erica Hargreave, the founder of Ahimsa Media (Digital, Interactive, Transmedia Storytelling Company), and Ahimsa Kids (Representing Set Teachers and Child Coordinators in BC).
+Take it away Erica!

 The first one: